KnIfER/AndroidVectorPathTweaker/README.md

 - Support to translate, scale, flip and transpose android vector drawables.
 - Support modify chained path data。(M...zM...z).
 - Revert modifications by a single click if needed（revert）.
 - Modify continuously.
-Click 'rebase' and all afterward mod will be base on the current state.
+Click 'rebase' and all afterward mods will be based on the current state.
 - Realtime updating and previewing.

 # Preview